TEXT-S&P summary: PT Medco Energi Internasional Tbk.

 Rationale

-Medco’s liquidity and operating cash flow are exposed to the volatility in hydrocarbon prices.
-Nevertheless, liquidity and operating cash flow have benefited from an increase in average realized oil prices to $120.8 per barrel in the first half of 2012, from $113.2 per barrel a year earlier.
-Overall production improved 2.4% to 67.4 thousand barrels of oil equivalent per day over the same period.
-As a result, the company’s debt-to-EBITDA ratio remained broadly stable at 3.8x for the 12 months ended June 30, 2012, compared with 3.6x for full-year 2011, despite a 9% increase in debt.
-The ratio remains within our expectation for the rating.
+Medco’s liquidity and operating cash flow are exposed to volatility in hydrocarbon prices.
+Nevertheless, liquidity and operating cash flow have benefited from an increase in average realized oil prices to $113.7 per barrel in 2011, from $81.4 per barrel a year earlier.
+Overall production remained broadly stable at 67.6 thousand barrels of oil equivalent per day.
+As a result, the company’s debt-to-EBITDA ratio improved to 3.6x in 2011, from 4.1x in 2010, despite a 32% increase in debt.

+Asset sales have also improved liquidity in the past 12 months.
+Medco sold a 20% stake in the Senoro-Toili production sharing contract to Mitsubishi Corp.
+(A+/Stable/A-1) for $260 million in early 2011.
+The company also sold Medco Tunisia Anaguid Ltd. for $58 million and a 51% stake in PT Medco Power Indonesia for $112 million in December 2011.
+These divestments have lowered Medco’s future investment commitments under these projects.

 We expect Medco’s financial risk profile to remain “aggressive” in the next 12-24 months.
-This is due to the company’s substantial estimated total capital expenditure of $832 million in 2013 and 2014.
+This is due to the company’s substantial estimated total capital expenditure of $695 million in 2012 and 2013.
 The spending relates to Medco’s major development projects, namely the Senoro-Toili gas/liquefied natural gas development and the Block A gas reserves project in Indonesia.
-These projects will be predominantly debt-funded and will not generate any cash flows until 2014.
+These projects will be predominantly debt-funded and would not generate any cash flows until 2014.

 Progress at Medco’s major projects is critical to prevent any deterioration in the company’s “weak” business risk profile from the continuing decline in its producing asset: the Rimau block.
 In our view, the growth potential in Medco’s major projects is solid.
 However, these projects expose the company to some execution and operational risks.
-Nevertheless, the projects are currently proceeding as planned.
-Medco also improved its reserve life to 13 years by booking increased reserves at its projects in South Central Sumatra, Simenggaris, and Libya so far in 2012.
-We continue not to factor in any benefit from the company’s Libya operations, given the contingent nature of the project and political instability in the region.
+Nevertheless, these projects are currently proceeding as planned.
+We continue not to factor in any benefit from Medco’s Libya operations, given the contingent nature of the project and political instability in the region.

 Liquidity